Commands

 • Works with active sessions and explicit selectors (--platform, --device, --udid, --serial).

-• Supported on Android emulator/device.
+• keyboard status|get is supported on Android emulator/device.

 Performance metrics